chafiq1992/whatsapp_confermation/README.md

 the frontend.
 The returned URLs follow the `https://storage.googleapis.com/<bucket>/<filename>` format.

+Optionally, you can separate user-uploaded media from other artifacts (like catalog cache) by setting `GCS_MEDIA_BUCKET_NAME`.
+When provided, media uploads go to this bucket, while other uploads continue using `GCS_BUCKET_NAME`.

 Create a service account in your Google Cloud project and grant it write access to the bucket.
 Download the JSON key for this account and either mount it on disk and set `GCS_CREDENTIALS_FILE` to its path or paste the contents into the